-At Central Veterinary Hospital at Washington Pike, we offer a variety of services to care for your pet.
+At Central Veterinary Hospital, we offer a variety of services to care for your pet.
 If you have any questions or would like more information on how we can care for your pet, please contact us today.

 We believe that regular checkups and wellness exams are critical to your pets’ well-being.
 These wellness exams give us a chance to evaluate the overall health of your pet while also giving us a baseline for their unique bodies and tendencies.
 We also provide ear and eye exams.